-Tomorrow is the big day….
-We are moving x-country!
-Moving alone is hard, moving with a family is even harder, moving with a keto kid, takes a lot of preparation, organization, and work!
-Here is the plan for flying with Charlotte.
-Since I’m a “nervous nellie”, I’m taking 3-days worth of food with us for a 5-hour flight!
-Not only do I not have to worry about delays, I don’t have to worry about cooking a meal for her for 2 days following our arrival.
+Flying and travel with a keto, takes a lot of preparation, organization, and work!
+I’m taking 3-days worth of food with us for a 5-hour flight.
+Not only do I not have to worry about delays, I don’t have to worry about cooking ketogenic meals for 2 days following our arrival.
 I’m already planning on this being a busy, hectic time for us.
 From past experiences, I have learned that busy+hectic+not at home = mistakes while cooking keto meals!
 This allows me to have one less thing to worry about.

 First, here is some information that obtained directly from the TSA regarding bringing food for medical reasons on-board an airplane.